xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

     - replies a "start message"
   - sends a message including 1 or more audio file(s)
     - adds all audio files to the new transcription to-do list
-    - replies: a "transcription to-do list message"
+    - replies: a "<file_name> has been added, + transcription to-do list summary"
   - replies to a message with an audio file, with any msg, exmaple: '.'
     - adds the audio file to the new transcription to-do list
-    - replies: a "transcription to-do list message"
+    - replies: a "<file_name> has been added, + transcription to-do list summary"
   - /remove <int>
     - removes the audio file at index <int> from the new transcription to-do list
-    - replies: a "transcription to-do list message", with heading "removed: <audio_file_name>"
+    - replies: a "<file_name> has been removed, + transcription to-do list summary"
   - /help [msg, keyboard]
     - replies: a "help message"
-  - /mylist [msg, keyboard]
+  - /myTodoList [msg, keyboard]
     - replies: a "transcription to-do list message"
+  - <no /transcribe_now>: it must be launched via a "transcribe all now" button click attached to the "transcription to-do list message", means the to-do list must be inexplicitly seen by the user
   - /setlang [msg, keyboard]
     - replies: a "language selection message"